 The Company regards any contravention of the Code as a serious matter.
 Any suspected or alleged contravention under investigation must be treated with utmost confidentiality.

-If employees believe that their own actions have, or may have, contravened the Code, they should either advise the person to whom they report or a person at management level responsible for Human Capital Management, Group Audit Services, Security Department or the Legal Department.
+If employees believe that their own actions have, or may have, contravened the Code, they should either advise the person to whom they report or a person at management level responsible for Human Capital Management, Company Audit Services, Security Department or the Legal Department.

 Employees should also be referred to our Whistleblower policy (KCM-P-02).
 Any Whistle-blowing incident can be reported through the CEO’s Office for investigation and will be treated with the strictest confidentiality using the following contacts:

-The Chief Executive Officer
+Postal Address: The Chief Executive Officer

 KCM Whistle Blower